sumeetdas/fuml/README.md

     {name='Sumeet Das';username='sumeetdas'}
     ```

+* FUML recommendations for naming record types:
+    * It should follow CamelCase convention
+    * The first letter should be uppercase

 * Some property names aren't just names; they are sentences.
 You can use round brackets `(` and `)` to use sentences as property names:
     ```fuml
     username: 'sumeetdas'